shuckster/statebot/README.md

 I consider the API stable and would not like it to change much.
 I don't want it to become a store or data-manager.
 Many APIs exist that are dedicated to such tasks.
 I'd really like to keep Statebot lean.

-Of course, bug-fixes, forks, and integrations are very welcome.
+Of course, bug-fixes, forks, and integrations are very welcome!
+If you feel it has saved you a little pain while trying to grok your own old projects, please consider [buying me a coffee](https://www.buymeacoffee.com/shuckster). :)

 ## Credits